 - A copy of the most recent six monthly progress report

-- Endorsement from: Primary and Secondary supervisors and Head of School (or their nominee) and Supervisor - to be requested via the online application)
+- Endorsement from Head of School (or their nominee) and Supervisor - to be requested via the online application

 Successful recipients will be selected by the Wellington Doctoral Submission Scholarship Committee.

 If successful the scholarship period will commence the month following.
 For example: applications closing on 1 September are for scholarships commencing from 1 October.
 There is no closing round in January.
 Please plan accordingly and apply by 1 December for any January and/or February funding for the following year.

 NOTE: Please be sure to check with your School as well to see if there are any internal deadlines related to the application process.